google/clusterfuzzlite/docs/running-clusterfuzzlite/github_actions.md

 - Enable a [storage repo] (`storage-repo`, `storage-repo-branch`, `storage-repo-branch-coverage`).

-Finally, lets discuss the last task that ClusterFuzzLite can run: coverage report generation.
+Finally, let's discuss the last task that ClusterFuzzLite can run: coverage report generation.

 ## Coverage reports

-Periodic coverage reports can also be generated using the latest corpus from batch fuzzing.
-To enable this, add the following to the `jobs` field in `.github/workflows/cflite_cron.yml` after the `Pruning` job:
+To generate periodic coverage reports, add the following to the `jobs` field in `.github/workflows/cflite_cron.yml` after the `Pruning` job:

 {% raw %}